Loading...

 Our Team

-Our conveyancing team is made up of Elizabeth Collins (Solicitor and Director), Ellen Brian (Solicitor), Lisa Allbutt (Conveyancing Executive), Sarah Cann (Paralegal) and Philip Salt (Paralegal).
+Our conveyancing team is made up of Elizabeth Collins (Solicitor and Director), Ellen Brian (Solicitor), Sarah Cann (Paralegal) and Philip Salt (Paralegal).
 The team is supervised by our senior conveyancing Director, Timothy Halliday.
 The team has over 50 years of collective experience in delivering high quality work in all matters relating to residential conveyancing.

 Conveyancing Quality Scheme